applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 What does this simulation tell us about our limit of detection for homology (i.e., how similar must a pair of sequences be for us to reliably be able to identify homology between them)?
 Is this higher or lower than you expected?

 With respect to our simulation, I took a few shortcuts here to keep the runtime low.
-What are some things that could be improve to make this simulation more robust, if we weren't as concerned about runtime?
+What are some things that could be improved to make this simulation more robust, if we weren't as concerned about runtime?